Welding Magnets Guide: Usage, Types, and What to Consider

 On-off welding magnets

-On-off welding magnets look like the other arrow, multi-angle, or corner magnets, but they have a switch that seems to turn their magnetic fields on or off.
+On-off welding magnets look like the arrow, multi-angle, or corner types, but they have a switch that turns their magnetic fields on or off.

 When you take a look at them, you might be puzzled about how they can do that.